instagibbs/bolts/XX-eltoo-onchain.md

 already agreed to the output, which is sent to its specified `scriptpubkey` (see [BOLT #??: Closing initiation: `shutdown_eltoo`](XX-eltoo-peer-protocol.md#closing-initiation-shutdown)).

-# Unilateral Close Handling: Stale Update and Settlement Transactions
+# Unilateral Close Handling: Stale Update Transaction

 In eltoo-based channels, there are up to `k` update transactions available to be put into the blockchain.
 If the node sees the funding output